sharifbhuiyan/Election_Analysis/README.md

   ## Overview of Election Audit:
 <p align="justify">Election audit analysis was submitted to the election commission as per their requirement.
-Commission had the following requirement. <p>
+Commission had the following additional requirement besides the details candidate results. <p>

 - The voter turnout for each county
 - The percentage of votes from each county out of the total count